 9 months out (March)

 - Start preparing for any graduate standardized tests required by your institutions.
 Familiarize yourself with logistics and take some practice tests.
-(You'll find graduate admission test prep help here.)
+(Check out all this graduate admission test prep help.)

 - Go on some initial campus visits if you can.
 It’s one thing to review a website, read printed materials, and even communicate with admission staff, but it’s quite another to actually visit a campus in person!